jasoncui/jasoncui.github.io/about.md

 ![Jason Cui]({{ site.url }}/public/peace.JPG){: .center-image }

-Welcome to my site!
 My name is Jason Cui and I am a sophomore at Harvard studying computer science.
 I am passionate about technology, scientific discovery, and entrepreneurship.
 This site is a collection of my projects, thoughts, and random materials I find interesting.

 Feel free to reach out on my [contact page]({{ site.url }}/contact) or through my social media handles below.